CLI Reference

 • 0: command succeeded (with or without configured policy sources)

-• 1: merge/load error (invalid pack, ambiguous local policy, parse failure)
+• 1: merge or load error (invalid pack, ambiguous local policy, parse failure)

 akmon config explain-provider